djinilabs/timeclout/CONTRIBUTING.md

 Finally, please remember that all contributions to this repository are licensed under the **Business Source License 1.1 (BSL 1.1)**, as detailed in our `LICENSE.md` file.
 Your contribution will be available to the world under these terms.

-Thank you for helping make TT3 better!
+Thank you for helping make TimeHaupt better!